-For a full list of safety guidelines and advice, see the Firework Code.
+For safety guidelines and advice, see the Firework Code.

 The Fireworks Regulations 2004 prohibit the use of fireworks between 11pm and 7am.
 The exceptions are: